Paskay18/MALMMA899_Bcl2023_BCL_od_IWA19/README.md

 ## Features

-User friendly
+- User friendly
--Allows user to search and preview different books -Has filter search
+- Allows user to search and preview different books
+- Has filter search
--Has dark and light mode
+- Has dark and light mode

 ## Getting started